cloudscribe/cloudscribe.Web.SimpleAuth/README.md

 - [] 9 you will of course have to provide a link in your app to the login page, look at the _LoginPartial.cs in the Views/Shared folder of example.WebApp

-In future releases when nuget supports it, we will either include the views in the package or create a separate apckage for views, but for now you just have to copy them from the example site.
+In future releases when nuget supports it, we will either include the views in the package or create a separate package for views, but for now you just have to copy them from the example site.

 ![Screenshot](/images/screenshot-simleauth-with-recaptcha.jpg?raw=true)